fruitbox12/eth-router/README.md

-# Eth-router
+# eth-router

-*A HTTP router to add API features to Ethereum RPC interfaces*
+*A secure RPC proxy to an Ethereum blockchain*

-* Built with Ruby 2.5.1 and Rails 5.1.6
+* Built with node.js
-* Reverse proxying in Rack via rails-reverse-proxy
+* Reverse proxying via node-http-proxy
-* Bootstrapped with `rails new eth-router --api`, depends on one or many full synced ethereum applications that provide a HTTP interface (geth and Parity are the ones that exist as of this writing)
+* Infrastructure modeled in Terraform
+* Bootstrapped with Anslble playbooks
+* TLS using Let's Encrypt
+* Supports HTTPS and WebSockets

 ## Why is this useful?

-A an application connection to an RPC doesn't expose many features and has no built in authentication.
-This is a layer to add some of that.
-Any features available in Rails could be used with this router as a departure point.
-Things such as
+A an application connection to an RPC has no built in authentication or transport layer security.
+By adding a SSL terminator with a CA signed certificate from Let's Encrypt and a reverse proxy in node.js, the following features could be built

 * Authentication with API tokens
 * Oauth or SAML security
 * API transformations to extend the web3 specification
 * One gateway to many backend networks (Mainnet, various testing networks, private blockchains)
-* Do "blockchain stuff" in a relational database

 ## API endpoint mapping

 `{application}` = "geth", "parity"
-`{proto}` = "ws", "http"
+`{proto}` = "wss", "https"

 domain: `{proto}://eth.example.com`
 Foundation (mainnet) location: `/{application}/mainnet`